GET EFFECTIVE TREATMENT FOR YOUR ADDICTION

-The third route starts with a prescription such as OxyContin.
-OxyContin and other opiate-based drugs are well-known for their addictive properties and have a reputation for being overprescribed, about 80 percent of people who use heroin first misused prescription opioids.
+The third route starts with a prescription such as Opiates.
+Opiate-based drugs are well-known for their addictive properties and have a reputation for being overprescribed, about 80 percent of people who use heroin first misused prescription opioids.

 Addiction is a complex disease that has many underlying causes.
 Contributing causes include: co-occuring mental health issues and genetic predisposition.

 According to the National Alliance on Mental Illness (NAMI), over 50% of substance users have one or more severe mental health disorders.
 With the co-occurrence of two or more disorders, all disorders need to be treated at the same time to give the patient the best chance of recovery, (failure to do so often sets the patient up for relapse).

 A genetic predisposition to addiction is often a contributing factor in addiction cases.
 A study by Addictions and Recovery showed that a person is eight times as likely to become an addict if either of their parents was an addict.
 The National Institute on Alcohol Abuse and Alcoholism released their report finding that hereditary predisposition was responsible for about 50 percent of the development of addiction.

 Starting on the journey of recovery requires firstly recognizing that there is a problem, and then seeking help.
 If you are concerned about a friend or family member, understand that they might not yet be at this stage.
 An intervention with a professional, friends and family where you confront the addicted person may help, but they need to come to the realization themselves.